LukSroczynski/Notes/internet/readme.md

 # What is web socket?

-Client-Server - internet connection connects those two.
+Client-Server - web-client-socket and web-server-socket, internet connects those two web sockets.
 Internet connection is Full-Duplex, means data can flow in both direction.
 Also it's reliable (niezawodny).
-So socket is just a end connection.
+So socket is just an end connection.
 So there is Server-Socket and Client-Socket.
 One connection needs two sockets.

 # Web Browsers